Projects per year

 - Determining key critical quality attributes in particle design to inform optimal in vivo performance.

 - Analytical evaluation of nanomedicine interaction with biological media, and the mechanism of cellular uptake in two- and three-dimensional cellular models.
+We use the latest in field flow fractionation and orthogonal analytical techniques to probe the interaction between nanomaterials and biofluids.
+Knowledge of particle parameters altering the biological performance of nanomedicines, can be used to reverse engineer novel biocompatible prototypes.

 - Applying novel imaging modalities for evaluating drug and nanoparticle biodistribution, and impact on tumor response.